The Bankrate promise

 Evacuation zones, on the other hand, are based on hurricane storm surge zones determined by the National Hurricane Center using ground elevation and the area’s vulnerability to storm surge from a hurricane.
 The evacuation zones are marked from A through E, plus non-evacuation zones.

-- How much flood insurance will cost you.
+- Determine how much flood insurance will cost you.

-- Whether you can take measures to prevent flood damage to your home.
+- Determine whether you can take measures to prevent flood damage to your home.

 - Understand how much damages could cost (you can find this on FEMA’s website).

 Each time you tour a home you might want to buy, ask questions about past flood and storm damage and ask if the home you’re considering requires an elevation certificate (EC).
 Your insurance agent will likely need an elevation certificate (EC) to determine your flood insurance premium.
 An EC means that the home shows compliance with the floodplain management ordinance.
 The premium could be so high that it could mean particular homes could be deal-breakers.
 Components of your research include:

 - Find out how old each home is.
 Older homes may require additional repairs and updating to make sure they can withstand hurricanes and floods.